-Kicking off at 10:00am, visitors are invited to wander between the fevered artists, watching their creative processes as they craft unique art that might win a prize in one of three key categories: Masters, Open, and Youth.
-In this plein air competition, all paintings must be completed by the 3 1/2 hour deadline.
+Competition day kicks off at 10:00am, with spectators wandering between the artists and watching their creative processes as they craft unique works that might win a prize in one of three key categories: Masters, Open and Youth.
+All paintings must be completed before the three-hour deadline is reached.

 What time should I get to Steveston?

-The competing artists will be arriving with their paints and equipment at the Britannia Shipyards site at 9:00am.
-A virtual random draw is made to determine where each of them will be painting.
-Artists will begin with staggered time windows, the first group starting at 9:30 a.m. followed by two more 30 minutes apart.
-Spectators can watch the artists in action around the village anytime between 10:00am and 1:30pm.
+The artists will be arriving with their paints and equipment from 8:30am onwards on July 22.
+A random draw will then be made to determine where each of them will be painting, and they will be in position and starting their works at 10:00am.
+Spectators can watch the artists in action around the village anytime between 10:00am and the deadline three hours later.

 Where exactly will the artists be?